 LIFE JACKETS SAVE LIVES AND THAT’S SEXY

-Life jackets aren’t meant to make you look beautiful (though they have come a long way from the orange summer-camp specials).
+A Life jacket isn’t meant to make you look beautiful (though they have come a long way from the orange summer-camp specials).
 That’s not the point.
 Your life is the point – and your family’s lives.

 75% OF BOATING FATALITIES WERE FROM DROWNING.
 85% OF THOSE WERE NOT WEARING A LIFE JACKET.*